The Square Peg

-The Square Peg is a 1959 British war comedy film directed by John Paddy Carstairs and starring Norman Wisdom.
+The Square Peg is a 1958 British war comedy film directed by John Paddy Carstairs and starring Norman Wisdom.
 Norman Wisdom plays two different characters: a man who digs and repairs roads, and a Nazi general.

+It was the last of six collaborations between Norman Wisdom and director John Paddy Carstairs.
+Producer Hugh Stewart, who made several films with Wisdom, argued this was the actor's best movie, along with On the Beat and A Stitch in Time.